abyx/octopress/source/about/index.markdown

 I love reading about code, writing about code and, of course, writing code !

-I am currently off to a new adventure, starting my own thing, while doing some part-time freelancing.
+I am currently off to a new adventure, [Deflect.io](http://www.deflect.io), while doing some part-time freelancing.

-Among other things, I worked at [BillGuard](http://www.billguard.com) and am a panelist on the [Mobile and Beer Podcast](http://www.mobileandbeer.com) (Hebrew) and [TRuby Podcast](http://rauchy.net/truby) (Hebrew podcast about Ruby).
+Among other things, I worked at [BillGuard](http://www.billguard.com) and am a panelist on the [Mobile and Beer Podcast](http://www.mobileandbeer.com) (Hebrew).